akinsiraifedayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword finds root in the /etc/passwd file and prints that line 15-countthatword counts the number of lines containing pattern bin 16-whatsnext finds the pattern root in /etc/passwd and prints 3 lines after it
+14-findthatword finds root in the /etc/passwd file and prints that line 15-countthatword counts the number of lines containing pattern bin 16-whatsnext finds the pattern root in /etc/passwd and prints 3 lines after it 17-hidethisword prints lines in /etc/passwd not containing bin